Analysts Rating: Arrival (NASDAQ:ARVL) Stock Won “a Buy” Rating From Berenberg

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Arrival (NASDAQ:ARVL) raised 10.84% to close Monday’s market session at $1.84, higher as compared to yesterday’s close.
-The stock price fluctuated between $1.72 and $1.92 throughout the trading session with the volume trading being 6288803 shares, which represented a significant variation when compared to the three months average volume of 5.85 million shares.
-The firm’s stock price fluctuated 16.46% within the last five trades and 12.88% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -53.77% in the last 6 months and -6.60% was subtracted to its value over the previous 3 months.
-ARVL stock is trading at a margin of 16.02%, 14.56% and -63.42% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Arrival (NASDAQ:ARVL) raised 2.88% to close Friday’s market session at $1.43, higher as compared to yesterday’s close.
+The stock price fluctuated between $1.36 and $1.46 throughout the trading session with the volume trading being 16790313 shares, which represented a significant variation when compared to the three months average volume of 5.82 million shares.
+The firm’s stock price fluctuated -13.86% within the last five trades and -0.69% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -62.76% in the last 6 months and -10.63% was subtracted to its value over the previous 3 months.
+ARVL stock is trading at a margin of -12.51%, -10.75% and -69.98% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Arrival’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $1.22 billion as of the last trading session.
+The stock’s market cap achieved a total value of $887.20 million as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The firm managed a Price-to-Book ratio of 0.81, which equates the market value of a stock with its book value.
+The firm managed a Price-to-Book ratio of 0.62, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?